Therese Hoi Yan Ng 吳凱恩

 Therese has a passion for new music and has premiered and contributed to countless new Australian percussion works, including works by Darrin Archer (Reflections on Zen Meditation, 2019), Steve Falk (A Long Way Home, 2018 and Errol Street, 2017), Wayne Kington (Mysterious Tide with string quartet, 2017) and Jonathan Mill (Ethereal Eye, 2016).

 Therese currently holds a Master of Music (Performance Teaching) and a Bachelor of Music (Honours, 1st Class) from the University of Melbourne.
 She was awarded the Ronald William Caporn Prizes, the Grace Durling Encouragement Award, the Ivy May Pendelbury Scholarships, the Barbara Bishop Hewitt Scholarship and the AEH Nickson Travelling Scholarship.
-Therese has studied with Steve Falk (2012-present), Peter Neville (2013-2016), Dr Lung Heung-Wing (2008-2010) and Kuniko Kato (2016-2018).
+Therese has studied with Steve Falk (2012-2019), Peter Neville (2013-2016), Dr Lung Heung-Wing (2008-2010), Kuniko Kato (2016-2018) and Keiko Abe (2019).
 She continues to share her love for music as a passionate percussion educator to students across Melbourne, and is the General Manager for Marimbafest Australia.